Higher Laminations and Affine Buildings: Laminations for the space

 Finally, let us note that $n$ marked points on a disc come with the natural cyclic ordering.
+The properties of positive configurations in $G/U((t))$, $\Fl$, $\Gr$ and $\Delta(G)$ depend subtly upon this cyclic ordering of the $n$ marked points.
 Virtual positive configurations will attach a virtual point of the affine building to each of these $n$ marked points.
-In other words, virtual positive configurations will have a natural cyclicty: $(p_1,\lambda_1), \dots, (p_n,\lambda_n)$ is a positive virtual configuration if and only if every cyclic shift is a positive virtual configuration.
+These virtual positive configurations of points are precisely our notion of a higher lamination $S$ where $S$ is a disc with marked points.
+Our notion of higher lamination only depends on the surface $S$ and the group $G$.
+Rotations of a disc with marked points that permute the marked points on the boundary cyclically are a topological automorphism.
+Thus we expect that virtual positive configurations will have a natural cyclicity property: $(p_1,\lambda_1), \dots, (p_n,\lambda_n)$ is a positive virtual configuration if and only if every cyclic shift is a positive virtual configuration.
+We will see this to be the case.

-This concludes the outline of the definition of virtual positive configurations.
-Let us make these definitions more precise.
+This concludes the outline of the definition/construction of virtual positive configurations.
+We now make these definitions more precise.